 A reliable food source is only a minor factor that affects how birds migrate.
 Daylight levels, climate, and instinct also play important roles in seasonal migration.
 Feeding birds in autumn does not prevent migration—it can help it.
-Migrating birds require a significant number of calories for the energy necessary to fly hundreds or thousands of miles, and feeders can provide an energy boost to passing migrants as well as help resident birds build up fat reserves for their journey or to survive falling temperatures.
+Migrating birds require a significant number of calories for the energy necessary to fly hundreds or thousands of miles.

 Reasons to Feed